 The Gansai Tambi Pearl and Starry colours have mica mixed in with the water colours and can give you a truly lovely glow to parts of your paintings which you want to draw attention to.

 I’ve been using these types of ‘twinkly’ water colours for a while now….
 I found my very first set years and years ago, packaged up as ‘children’s paints’ and I bought them for just £1.49 from a shop here in the UK, called The Works.
 You can see a little ATC here (click and the link will open up in a new tab) on which I first used those mica paints to paint with.

 But the paints I used for brightening the moon in this painting was part of a boxed set of 6, made by Kuretake.

 I LOVE Kuretake products.
 The company was sited not too far from where I used to live, and every year they would have a monster sale and invite crafters to come and buy.
 I must have kept that company going for years!
-I spent so much money with them, and learnt so many amazing techniques from their fabulous staff, to do with paints and pens.
+I spent somuch money with them, and learnt so many amazing techniques from their fabulous staff, to do with paints and pens.
 They are very much a company who I highly recommend.
 BUT… although I know you can buy from that well-known TV Craft Channel (Create and Craft), I urge you to shop around before investing your money there, as I’ve bought some Kuretake products for half the price that they’re selling them on C&C, AND – I’ve got FREE postage on top too!
 So do please shop around if you decide to buy any of the Kuretake items.
-The company truly is brilliant, and the products are perfection. —>Link to Kuretake website HERE.<— (You can buy direct from them on that website too – check-out the sales items!)
+The company itself is truly brilliant.
+Their customer service and the products are perfection. —>Link to Kuretake website HERE.<— (You can buy direct from them on that website too – check-out the sales items!)